devforfu/loop/README.md

 ## Outro

 The repository started as an author's attempt to write some simple solution to train an image classifier with modern Deep Learning training techniques as described in [this post](https://towardsdatascience.com/deep-learning-model-training-loop-e41055a24b73).
+It is mostly about learning and implementing interesting algorithms, alongside with robustness and clean code.